cvxgrp/pymde/README.md

 * faiss-cpu
 * requests

+### Optional dependencies

+* **pynndescent** -- For efficient k-nearest neighbor computation on sparse matrices.
+Without it, sparse data is converted to a dense matrix before using faiss.
+For moderately sized matrices this can still be efficient, but for very large matrices the conversion can be memory-intensive.
+Install with `pip install pynndescent`.

 ## Getting started
 Getting started with PyMDE is easy.
 For embeddings that work out-of-the box, we provide two main functions: